techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/2019/lscp/ms.lync.lscp.SecPinPolicyMain.md

 - [Delete a PIN policy in Skype for Business Server](../../../manage/authentication/delete-a-pin-policy.md)

-  **Work with PIN policy for dial-in conferencing**This PIN policy allows users who have Active Directory Domain Services credentials in your organization to join dial-in conferences as authenticated users by entering a PIN.
+  **Work with PIN policy for dial-in conferencing** - This PIN policy allows users who have Active Directory Domain Services credentials in your organization to join dial-in conferences as authenticated users by entering a PIN.
 - [Create or Modify Dial-in Conferencing PIN Settings for a Site or Group of Users](/previous-versions/office/lync-server-2013/lync-server-2013-create-or-modify-dial-in-conferencing-pin-settings-for-a-site-or-group-of-users)

 - [Modify the Default Dial-in Conferencing PIN Settings](/previous-versions/office/lync-server-2013/lync-server-2013-modify-the-default-dial-in-conferencing-pin-settings)